Percent-encoding: Current standard

 The generic URI syntax recommends that new URI schemes that provide for the representation of character data in a URI should, in effect, represent characters from the unreserved set without translation and should convert all other characters to bytes according to UTF-8, and then percent-encode those values.
 This suggestion was introduced in January 2005 with the publication of RFC 3986.
 URI schemes introduced before this date are not affected.

 Not addressed by the current specification is what to do with encoded character data.
 For example, in computers, character data manifests in encoded form, at some level, and thus could be treated as either binary or character data when being mapped to URI characters.
 Presumably, it is up to the URI scheme specifications to account for this possibility and require one or the other, but in practice, few, if any, actually do.

 Non-standard implementations

 There exists a non-standard encoding for Unicode characters: %uxxxx, where xxxx is a UTF-16 code unit represented as four hexadecimal digits.
-This behavior is not specified by any RFC and has been rejected by the W3C.
-The 13th edition of ECMA-262 still includes an escape function that uses this syntax, which applies UTF-8 encoding to a string, then percent-escapes the resulting bytes.
+For example, the 13th edition of ECMA-262 includes an escape function that uses this syntax.
+However, this behavior is not specified by any RFC, and has been rejected by the W3C.